samjtro/zets/zets/20220420172310-boost_5/README.md

 > TO LEARN: diff between a container and a virtual machine?

 **containers allow for management of server-side microservices**

 - allows you to combine all components of the back-end application into one component
 - seperation of concerns & encapsulation also allows for secure operations

-**a container takes all of that, encapsulates it, and allows for running of the program without giving explicit access**
+- a container takes all of that, encapsulates it, and allows for running of the program without giving explicit access
 - can punch holes through it -- can let it access one file, or one socket
 - but MUST EXPLICITLY POKE THOSE HOLES
 - by default, it has access to itself

-> containers allow you to bundle up all runtime neccessities while writing project code for deployment
+**containers are images, which allow you to bundle up all runtime neccessities while writing project code for deployment**

+- it has been created, the image is similar to a tarball
+- not active until you run it: when it's been run, either by kubernetes or docker or containerd
+- the resources are downloaded and installed, ports are established, and it is running == process
+- you can pause that process, and restart it whenever you want

 ##Install Docker